 There are several options for the millions of U.S. homeowners who owe more on their home than the property is currently worth.
 Here are a few:

-1. FHA Streamline Refinance — If you are upside-down/underwater on your mortgage and currently have an FHA loan, refinancing to a better FHA mortgage through the FHA streamline program is an excellent option.
-The new upgrades to the FHA streamline program are especially beneficial to borrowers who have FHA loans that were funded prior to May 2009.
+1. FHA Streamline Refinance — If you currently have an FHA loan, refinancing through the FHA streamline program is an excellent option.
+It is a low cost, low headache process designed to lower payments and interest rates.
 Fill in the contact form on this page if you have an FHA loan and would like to learn more about the FHA-to-FHA streamline program.

 4. Loan Modification Programs — If you are unable to qualify for any other refinance program or if you are delinquent on your mortgage payments and are on the verge of foreclosing your best bet is often to seek a loan modification from your current lender.
 Loan modifications normally reduce mortgage payments by lowering interest rates or extending the loan period.
 Obama’s new “Home Affordable Modification Program” (HAMP) gives lenders incentive to modify troubled loans as well.
-See this page or contact us in the sidebar if you would like to discuss strategies for seeking a loan modification.
+See this page for strategies on seeking a loan modification.

 Be sure to bookmark this site and check back for the latest updates on government-backed efforts focused on alleviating the housing crisis in the US (see stories below).
 To contact us about your options just fill in the contact form in the sidebar.